-- 1. Demonstrate they are currently engaged in providing services or resources to survivors of labor and/or sex trafficking - 2.
+- 1. Demonstrate a history of effective person-centered support, assistance and outreach to victims/survivors of labor and/or sex trafficking and/or individuals at-risk of labor and/or sex trafficking. - 2.
 For non-Tribal bidders: Demonstrate a history of effective engagement and working with indigenous individuals, communities and Tribes. - 3.
-Be operated by a nonprofit organization, public agency or federally recognized Tribe of Washington State as determined by the United States Secretary of the Interior. - 4.
-For non-Tribal bidders: Be licensed to do business in the State of Washington or submit a statement of commitment that it will become licensed in Washington within thirty (30) calendar days of being selected as the Apparently Successful Bidder. - Indicate what cities you serve/resource and select whether they are east or west of the Cascade crest.
+Be operated by a nonprofit organization, public agency or federally recognized Tribe of Washington State as determined by the United States Secretary of the Interior.

+4. For non-Tribal bidders: Be licensed to do business in the State of Washington or submit a statement of commitment that it will become licensed in Washington within thirty (30) calendar days of being selected as the Apparently Successful Bidder.